-The Creative Writing program at the University of Ottawa not only offers access to some of the most successful writers in Canada through our Writer-in-Residence program, but also provides students with the opportunity to hone their writing skills in workshops and seminars, and to join a creative and supportive community of writers.
-Creative Writing courses are open to anyone who submits a portfolio of their writing; you do not have to be enrolled as a student at the University of Ottawa.
+The Creative Writing minor, certificate, and option at the University of Ottawa not only offer access to some of the most successful writers in Canada through our Writer-in-Residence program, but also provide students with the opportunity to hone their writing skills in workshops and seminars, and to join a creative and supportive community of writers.

-While enrolled in this program, you can ...
+While enrolled in these programs, you can ...

-- Take a range of 3-credit advanced workshops that enable students to build a portfolio of work and explore the range of venues for publication.
+- Take a range of workshops that enables you to build a portfolio of work and explore the range of venues for publication.

 - Learn how to write within different modes and genres, from poetry to essays, and from realism to science fiction.